dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 On these situations, Protobuf performs even better when compared to JSON.
 Messages, on this format, were **34% smaller**, and they took **21% less time** to be available to the JavaScript code.

 When issuing `POST` requests, the difference gets almost imperceptible as usually this kind of request doesn't deal with heavy messages.
-More frequent than not, these requests just handle the update of a few fields on a form or something like that.
+More frequent than not, these requests just handle the update of a few fields on a form or something similar.
 So, to make the test trustworthy, I issued 50 requests with just one `Person` message and a few properties, like emails addresses and mobiles, on it.
 The results can be checked below:

 ![Comparison of Protobuf/JSON performance on POST requests](https://cdn.auth0.com/blog/protobuf-json/post-requests-js-to-java.png)